Johnson & Johnson/NMF AIM Scholarship

-Established in 2021, Johnson & Johnson, has partnered with NMF to develop the Alliance for Inclusion in Medicine (AIM) Program.
-The AIM Program is an innovative, 3-year service-learning program designed to expose high performing underrepresented medical (URM) (MD, MD/PhD, DO, DO/PhD) students to skill sets that will prepare them to become future clinician and research leaders with a commitment to address the structural and systemic factors, which cause the health disparities that disproportionately affect communities of color.
-The program will expose students to various functions within the pharmaceutical, medical devices, and healthcare industries where physicians play a key role.
+Established in 2021, Johnson & Johnson, has partnered with NMF to develop the Alliance for Inclusion in Medicine (AIM) program.
+AIM is an innovative, three-year service-learning program designed to expose high performing underrepresented medical (URM) (MD, MD/PhD, DO, DO/PhD) students to skill sets that will prepare them to become future clinician and research leaders with a commitment to address the structural and systemic factors, which cause the health disparities that disproportionately affect communities of color.
+The program will expose students to various functions within the pharmaceutical, medical devices, and health care industries where physicians play a key role.
 In addition, students will also gain exposure to topics such as public speaking, presentation skills, effective interviewing, innovation, etc., over the course of the program.

 *Previously known as Johnson & Johnson/ NMF Future Leaders Scholarship Program

-This scholarship program will provide $5,000 for the first year, $10,000 for the second year, and $10,000 for the third year of the program.
-Additional financial support will be provided, including reimbursement of USMLE related expenses (up to $2,500).
+This scholarship program provides $5,000 for the first year, $10,000 for the second year, and $10,000 for the third year of the program.
+Additional financial support also is provided, including reimbursement of USMLE related expenses (up to $2,500).

-In year 1, the program will include a series of didactic training sessions covering topics such as drug development, drug safety, statistics, real world evidence, scientific publications, clinical trial protocols, epidemiology, etc. Each scholar will be paired with a physician mentor who will facilitate a professional relationship and share critical career insights with the scholar throughout the 3 years of the program.
+In year one, the program includes a series of didactic training sessions covering topics such as drug development, drug safety, statistics, real world evidence, scientific publications, clinical trial protocols, epidemiology, etc. Each scholar is paired with a physician mentor who will facilitate a professional relationship and share critical career insights with the scholar throughout the three years of the program.

-In year 2, Didactic sessions will continue, and each scholar will also conduct a research project, which will be developed in conjunction with their mentor.
+In year two, didactic sessions continue, and each scholar also conducts a research project, which will be developed in conjunction with their mentor.
 Scholars may also have an opportunity to be onsite at one of the Johnson & Johnson facilities, if public health/safety permits.
 While onsite, the scholars will be able to work closely with their mentors while finalizing their projects and have one on one meetings with leaders within the organization.

-In year 3, the program will focus on supporting scholars in their 4th year of medical school as they prepare for residency.
-This will include ongoing mentoring as well as value added skills trainings and support.
+In year three, the program focuses on supporting scholars in their fourth year of medical school as they prepare for residency.
+This includes ongoing mentoring as well as value added skills trainings and support.

 Program Timeline & Required Events